apike/allenpike.com/projects/index.markdown

 * **Unladen Follow**: I created a tool to unfollow the most annoying people on Twitter.
 It was semi-broken by Twitter's 1.1 API changes, but I'd love to bring it back one day.

-* **Prototypes**: Lots of interesting prototypes haven't made it out of the Steamclock labs - for example [an app for recording podcasts](/2014/podcast-recording/), an antisocial Facebook app, a Git client for Mac, and a turn-based strategy game.
+* **Prototypes**: Lots of interesting prototypes haven't made it out of the Steamclock labs - for example [an app for recording podcasts](/2014/podcast-recording/), an antisocial Facebook app, and a Git client for Mac.

 * **CMPT 470**: I've twice taught the 4th-year Web Technologies course for SFU's Computing Science department.
 In doing so, I learned that I love teaching and hate grading.